Go on to Part Five

 UNCONFIRMED.
 GG had already played this college once on Oct.
 26, 1974, but after the Fall 1974 US tour ended, a New Jersey student newspaper did mention that GG was planning on playing here “soon” with a local band called Garrett is support.
 No other information is known.

 Feb.
-13 In Los Angeles, California's Capitol Studios, Gentle Giant made a live studio recording, with no audience, meant for broadcast two days later over the city’s KMET Radio.
-It included much of the material they were performing on stage during their early 1975 tour.
-The group even recorded a brief musical jingle based on the radio station’s call letters, which, during the broadcast, served as KMET’s station identification.
+13 In Los Angeles, California's Capitol Studios, Gentle Giant taped a studio recording, with no audience, meant for broadcast two days later over the city’s KMET Radio.
+The group were in southern California for the nearby Santa Monica gig listed below, held that same evening.
+The studio session included much of the material they were playing in concert during their early 1975 tour, performed using their live on-stage arrangements.
+The master tape of this studio session still exists in Capitol’s vaults and there is even a possibility that it includes an additional song or two that never made it to the airwaves.
+An official release of the entire session was being considered several years ago, though the idea was shelved at the time.
+Whether it will see release in the future remains to be seen.
+While at Capitol Studios, in addition to their main set, the group also recorded a brief musical jingle based on the radio station’s call letters, which, during the broadcast, served as KMET’s station identification.
 This jingle has been officially released on SCRAPING THE BARREL under the title With Gentle Giant on KMET and was actually based on one of the unreleased songs the group wrote as a possible single in 1974.
 In fact, a low-quality audio fragment of the original song appears on the same boxset titled The FBI File # 2.
-On Feb.
-13, 1975, the group were in southern California for the nearby Santa Monica gig listed below, held that same evening.
-In fact, this Capitol Studios recording is often mistakenly listed as having been recorded in Santa Monica, as well.
 It has been rumored that another reason Giant made this studio recording was because earlier plans to release an official live album were changed.
 In an interview around this time, Derek indicated this was because they felt they needed more time to establish themselves in America through studio albums before bringing out a live record.

 Feb.
 13 Santa Monica, California Civic Auditorium

-The opening act for this concert is still in dispute.
-Some ads simply stated there would be a “support show”, but others, even right up until the day of the show, listed the scheduled openers as being Journey, a fairly new southern California group later destined to become 1980’s superstars.
-However, there is no confirmation they actually appeared and a couple reports have a country band named Captain starting the show instead.
-According to one of these reports, Captain had a difficult time being accepted.
+Early ads simply stated there would be a “support show” but others, even right up until the day of the show, listed the scheduled support as being Journey, a fairly new southern California group later destined to become 1980’s superstars.
+However, a country band named Captain opened the show instead, as confirmed by a review in the Los Angeles Herald Examiner and a couple fan reports.
+According to one of these fan reports, Captain had a difficult time being accepted.
 At one point, their lead singer asked for tolerance from the crowd, claiming the band were “friends of the Giant”, but they still ended up playing an abbreviated set.
-Whatever the case, Giant’s set was rapturously received.
+Giant’s set, on the other hand, was rapturously received.
 Ray was given a rare mid-concert standing ovation after his Plain Truth violin solo, while the band received another after their main set.
 Even when the encore was finished, the crowd kept yelling for a full ten minutes before the tour manager had to come out and announce the band had no other material prepared.
 Gary has described this show as one of GG's best west coast gigs ever.

 Santa Monica - ads and humorous college newspaper article Feb.
 13, 1975